Thoseyearsbrian/Aegis/SurgeAegis/Docs/en-US/README.md

 - All members must follow the community guidelines.
 Offensive, illegal, or spammy behavior will result in permanent ban.
 - All uploaded files are scanned by tools such as Dr.Web Bot to prevent malware or trojans.
 - No politics, no advertising, no flame wars.
-- GitHub account verification is required for contributor access.Help us build a safe, collaborative security community.
+- GitHub account verification is required for contributor access.
+Help us build a safe, collaborative security community.